Frequently Asked Questions

 No, the ergonomic M position is the natural froggy position that your baby will assume if you hold them up onto your chest, there is absolutely no over-stretching of the hips involved as the seat width on our Stage 1 carrier is fully adjustable to suit the width of your babies hips.
 You can set the width to the tightest setting and then thread the carrier body through the small gap between your babies legs and spread the fabric up and over their bum to support their back.
 Their little feet can wrap around the carrier and back under their bum again.

-HOW SOON CAN I USE YOUR CARRIER AFTER MY C-SECTION?
+HOW SOON CAN I USE YOUR STAGE 1 CARRIER AFTER MY C-SECTION?

 As soon as you feel comfortable and able to walk and hold your baby safely, you will be able to use your carrier.
 When wearing your newborn the waistband will be positioned around belly button height which is much higher up than your incision, so it shouldn’t place any pressure on your scar.
 As with anything medical, it’s always best to listen to your medical practitioner’s advice.